aam29dc/cxmatrix/README.md

 # cxmatrix
-c matrix library api is ROW MAJOR, has automatic dynamic memory allocation, contains a list of linear algebra functions to solve matrix equations,
+c matrix library is ROW MAJOR, has automatic dynamic memory allocation, contains a list of linear algebra functions to solve matrix equations,